AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

    Figure 1： Collisions between particles during flocculation

 ### Previous Work of Two-Stage Coagulant Addition Subteam
 In Fall 2017 semester, TSCA (two-stage coagulant addition) subteam built the theoretical basis for future work by studying research report of previous particle removal research teams in AguaClara and relevant literature online.
 TSCA subteam built their apparatus based on the design of Contact Chamber subteam.
+The mechanisms related to the contact chambers can be found in the Contact Chamber subteam report.
 Compared with the previous group*  , the set-up includes five pumps to achieve a precise control on fluid flow rate.
 Two down-flow contact chambers were applied in series before fluid enters the flocculator.
 The contact chambers created a space for particle collision to take place.
 The apparatus set-up of Spring 2018 semester was based on the previous design and the detail will be explained in depth in later chapters.

 Studying the operation of ProCoDA software was another critical task the subteam accomplished in Fall 2017 semester.
 ProCoDA, a process control software software, allows the user to control many parts of the experimental apparatus and to automate data collection.
 Specifically, ProCoDA can control the speed of peristaltic pumps, regulate flow through solenoid valves, and measure water quality parameters such as turbidity by connecting to the turbidity meter.
 Automated data acquisition can record the speed of pump, turbidity of water, mass of container to an Excel spreadsheet directly.
 The resulting data was analyzed with Excel and Python codes.
 Using the increment function built in ProCoDA enable the team to conduct series of control experiments without staying in the lab.
 More detail of our experiment will be discussed in Method section of our report.**/(processing)** The original MathCAD base code used to calculate coagulant dosage, the composition of clay-HA mixture and pump speed was translated to Python codes, the code is attached after the main text.